Asthma Treatment Clinic in Rockville, MD

 There are several things you can do to keep your asthma symptoms under control.
 One of them is limiting your exposure to certain allergens.
 If you are allergic to pet dander, keep pets outdoors or avoid getting new pets.
 Clean your furniture and carpets regularly to reduce the amount of dander in your home.
 You should also take steps to reduce the number of dust mites in your home.
 These steps include washing your linens regularly, using a dehumidifier, removing carpets from sleeping areas, and using dust-proof covers on your pillows.
 Avoid cigarette smoke, strong perfumes, and other irritants.
 Doing so can reduce the number or severity of the attacks you experience.

 Planning ahead is one of the best ways to control your asthma.
-If you have not seen a provider in several months, reserve your spot with one of the providers at our urgent care center.
+If you have not seen a provider in several months, reserve your spot with one of the providers at Physicians Now Urgent Care and Walk-In Clinic.
 Our staff members will make you feel welcome and help you take control of your asthma.
+We serve patients from Rockville MD, Travilah MD, Lone Oak MD, Colesville Park MD, Redland MD, Darnestown MD, Anscroft MD, and Wheaton-Glenmont MD.